 Our consideration of internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in the internal control that might be material weaknesses or significant deficiencies and; therefore, material weaknesses or significant deficiencies may exist that were not identified.
 Given these limitations, during our audit we did not identify any deficiencies in internal control that we may consider to be material weaknesses.
-However, material weaknesses may exist that have not been identified.
 We did identify certain deficiencies in internal control, described below that we consider to be significant deficiencies: